fachat/XD2031/fwtests/relfiles/README.txt

-bug1) DOS does not correctly update the block count for REL files when it is created. bug2) When a new side sector starts, DOS allocates an extra data block, but only puts it into the data file chain.
+bug1) DOS does not correctly update the block count for REL files when it is created.
+   Interestingly the 4040 drive does not seem to be affected, while all(!) newer drives are. bug2) When a new side sector starts, DOS allocates an extra data block, but only puts it into the data file chain.
 It is neiter included in the side sector, nor is it initialized with 0xff